-Know all men by these presents: that we, Principal. a in the State of and residing at (Surety) in the State of, authorized to do business in the State of Mis sissippi, under the laws thereof, as surety, effective as of the contract date shown below, are held and firmly bound unto o the State of Mississippi in the sum of (\$) Dollars, lawful money of the United States of America, to be paid to it for which payment well and truly to be made, we bind ourselves, our heirs, administrators, successors, or assigns jointly and severally by these presents.
-The conditions of this bond are such, that wh nereas the said day of with the Mississippi Transportation Commission, bearing the date of A.D hereto annexed, for the construction of certain projects(s) in contract in accordance with the Contract Documents therefor, on file in the offices of the Mississippi Department of Tra nsportation, Jackson, Mississippi. singular the terms, covenants, conditions, g observed, done, kept and performed and ex- material and equipment specified in said co- specifications and special provisions are in contemplated until its final completion and and save harmless said Mississippi Transpo- the negligence, wrongful or criminal act, or principal (s), his (their) agents, servants, of therewith, and shall be liable and responsib Transportation Commission or any officer property, the State may lose or be overcharg the Contractor(s), his (their) agents or employersons furnishing labor, material, equipment d to and abide by and well and truly observe, do keep and perform all and quarantees and agreements in said contract, contained on his (their) part to be each of them, at the time and in the manner and form and furnish all of the contract in strict accordance with the terms of said contract which said plans included in and form a part of said contract and shall maintain the said work acceptance as specified in Subsection 109.11 of the approved specifications of station Commission from any loss or damage arising out of or occasioned by wercharge, fraud, or any other loss or damage whatsoever, on the part of said or employees in the performance of said work or in any manner connected be in a civil action instituted by the State at the instance of the Mississipping of the State authorized in such cases, for double any amount in money or used or otherwise defrauded of, by reason of wrongful or criminal act, if any, or oyees, and shall promptly pay the said agents, servants and employees and all ment or supplies therefor, including premiums incurred, for Surety Bonds, ensation Insurance; with the additional obligation that such Contractor shall so, assessments, contributions, damages, any liquidated damages which may arise prior to any termination of said principal's contract, any liquidated damages which may arise after termination of the said principal's contract due to default on the part of said principal, penalties and interest thereon, when and as the same may be due this state, or any county, municipality, board, department, commission or political subdivision: in the course of the performance of said work and in accordance with Sections 31-5-51 et seq.
+Know all men by these presents: that we, (Contractor) of ety) ety) laws thereof, as surety, effective as of the contract date sissippi in the sum of he United States of America, to be paid to it for which rs, administrators, successors, or assigns jointly and oi Transportation Commission, bearing the date of eto annexed, for the construction of certain projects(s) in lance with the Contract Documents therefor, on file in the on, Mississippi. and well and truly observe, do keep and perform all and elements in said contract, contained on his (their) part to be the time and in the manner and form and furnish all of the coordance with the terms of said contract which said plans, and a part of said contract and shall maintain the said work excified in Subsection 109.11 of the approved specifications on from any loss or damage arising out of or occasioned by or any other loss or damage whatsoever, on the part of said the performance of said work or in any manner connected on instituted by the State at the instance of the Mississippi orized in such cases, for double any amount in money or efrauded of, by reason of wrongful or criminal act, if any, of the computation of the said agents, servants and employees and all therefor, including premiums incurred, for Surety Bonds, et; with the additional obligation that such Contractor shall intributions, damages, any liquidated damages which may arise prior to any termination of said principal's contract, any liquidated damages which may arise after termination of the said principal's contract due to default on the part of said principal, penalties and interest thereon, when and as the same may be due this state, or any county, municipality, board, department, commission or political subdivision: in the course of the performance of said work and in accordance with Sections 31-5-51 et seq.
 Mississippi Code of 1972, and other State statutes applicable thereto, and shall carry out to the letter and to the satisfaction of the Executive Director of the Mississippi Department of Transportation, all, each and every one of the stipulations, obligations, conditions, covenants and agreements and terms of said contract in accordance with the terms thereof and all of the expense and cost and attorney's fee that may be incurred in the enforcement of the performance of said contract, or in the enforcement of the conditions and obligations of this bond, then this obligation shall be null and void, otherwise to be and remain in full force and virtue.